 “It is …difficult to imagine,” de Tocqueville concluded, “how men who have completely given up the habit of self-government could successfully choose those who should do it for them…The vices of those who govern and the ineptitude of those governed would soon bring it to ruin and…revert to its abasement to one single master.”

-It’s why Alexis de Tocqueville’s Democracy in America should be required reading in America’s history classes.
-He not only documented, as an outsider, America’s Christian founding and deep religious fabric, but offered a blueprint for how “we the people” could lose our cherished liberty and democracy.
+It’s why Alexis de Tocqueville’s unabridged Democracy in America should be required reading in America’s history classes.
+He documented, as an outsider, our Christian founding and deep religious fabric.
+He also offered a blueprint for how “we the people” could lose our cherished liberty and democracy.

 Essentially, it’s how one French man saw America’s past…and future.